thisdougb/ansible-hashivault/vagrant/README.md

 # Vagrant setup files

 I use Vagrant to run all the demo's.
 The Vagrantfile reads servers.yml and builds each listed server.
-It also writes out an /etc/hosts style file to ~/etc_hosts, so you can easily use this in the Ansible bootstrap play.
+It also writes out an /etc/hosts style file to etc_hosts, we will use this in the Ansible bootstrap play.

 An example of setting up your Vagrant env: